mgalardini/pyseer/docs/usage.rst

    sample_3        BAPS_27
    sample_4        BAPS_3

-.. note:: One of these clusters will be removed to make the regressions of full rank.
+.. note:: One of these clusters will be removed to ensure the regressions are of full rank.
    Therefore there is one cluster variants will never be assigned to.
 This is chosen as the cluster least associated with the phenotype.